Before you begin

 Is a Turnitin assignment the right choice?
 Does this assignment require a student to submit

 - work on behalf of a group of students?

 - more than one file to a single submission?

 - an Excel file where you want to be able to view formulae used by the student?

-If Turnitin is more suitable, read on…
+If Turnitin is more suitable, read or watch on…

 - In Blackboard, go to the content area where you want the link to appear

 - Click on Assessments, then Turnitin Assignment.

 If this isn’t the first Turnitin assignment in this Blackboard course, you’ll be asked to choose the type of assignment you’re creating.